Walk to End Alzheimer's: Thank you SEGA for Creating Judgment

 Letter to SEGA

-I usually don’t write things like this, but I feel like it’s something that needs to be said — or rather, it’s something I feel I needed to let everyone at SEGA and Ryu Ga Gotoku Studio to know.
+I usually don’t write things like this, but I feel like it’s something that needs to be said—or rather, it’s something I felt I needed to let everyone at SEGA and Ryu Ga Gotoku Studio know.

 When Judgment originally came out, I honestly didn’t spend too much time with it.
-Don’t get me wrong, I had fun, but I had a lot going on at the time in my life.
-I was working at a new job, and things kept pulling me away from playing it.
+Don’t get me wrong, I had fun, but I had a lot going on in my life at the time.
+I was working a new job, and things kept pulling me away from playing it.
 Looking back now, I feel like that was a blessing in disguise.
-You see, I had no idea what Judgment was really going to be about, nor did I ever expect it to be something that would hit so close to home.
-Not just for me, but for someone I hadn’t even met yet.
-Someone who would go on to become my wife.
+You see, I had no idea what Judgment was truly going to be about, nor did I ever expect it to be something that would hit so close to home—not just for me, but for someone I hadn’t even met yet: the woman who would go on to become my wife.

-After dating for awhile, the PlayStation 5 version of Judgment released, and once again I bought it on day one.
-Again, I didn’t have as much time to play the original release, but I was hoping to change that with the updated version.
-So one day I asked Allison if she wanted to check it out, because I knew she had an interest in crime drama series.
+After dating for a while, the PlayStation 5 version of Judgment was released, and once again I bought it on day one.
+I hadn’t had much time to play the original release, but I was hoping to change that with the updated version.
+So one day, I asked Allison if she wanted to check it out, knowing she had an interest in crime drama series.
 She said sure, and I put the game in.
-This was the first time we had really sat down and played through a game side by side.
-At first I feel like we were both just interested in the overall story and trying to solve the murder case, but once things took a turn… It shocked us both.
+This was the first time we had really sat down and played through a game side-by-side.
+At first, I think we were both just interested in the overall story and solving the murder case, but once things took a turn... it shocked us both.

-Meanwhile, Allison continues to fight to find the REAL AD-9 — a cure to put an end to Alzheimer’s, and bring loved ones back to their families.
-It’s been a long battle, but every person can make a difference.
-The release of Judgment is also another step towards finding the cure, and bringing awareness to the world.
-I can’t thank everyone at SEGA and Ryu Ga Gotoku Studio enough.
+Meanwhile, Allison continues her fight to find the REAL AD-9—a cure to put an end to Alzheimer’s and bring loved ones back to their families.
+It's been a long battle, but every person can make a difference.
+The release of Judgment is also another step toward finding the cure and bringing global awareness.
+I simply can’t thank everyone at SEGA and Ryu Ga Gotoku Studio enough.

 Thank you for everything.